-My friend Laurie asked me well in advance to make her a cake for her birthday with her favourite childhood toy on top.
+My friend Laurie asked me to make her a cake for her birthday with her favourite childhood toy on top.
 This is ‘Monkey’.
 I had a small photo to copy that she texted me on my phone.

-Anyway, the monkey did take a long time to make because I didn’t really know what I was doing but I was pretty happy with the result.
+Anyway, the monkey did take a long time to make.
+I didn’t really know what I was doing but I was pretty happy with the result.
 Seeing the fondant version sitting next to the ‘real Monkey!’ makes me realise I did well.

-Some light pink decorations themed the cake and formed a piped edge around the bottom (I know a lot of the decorations look a lot like Aimee’s 1st Birthday cake – the one with Winnie the Pooh!!) and I sat Monkey on top of some green buttercream icing so he was glued down.
-Overall it was a pleasing result!
+Some light pink decorations themed the cake and formed a piped edge around the bottom.
+I know a lot of the decorations look a lot like Aimee’s 1st Birthday cake – the one with Winnie the Pooh!!